shahrokni/housefly-autopilot/README.md

 ![housefly autopilot](./public/image/logo.webp)

+# What is Housefly Drone?

+The Housefly Drone is a prototype drone designed specifically for research and development of autopilot systems.
+It focuses on providing a stable, lightweight, and cost-effective platform for testing autonomous flight capabilities indoors.
+The Housefly Drone emphasizes simplicity, functionality, and safety, making it an ideal choice for prototyping and developing cutting-edge autopilot systems.
+Below is a concise overview of its design and features:

+## Purpose

+- To serve as a platform for developing and testing autopilot algorithms.
+- Operates exclusively indoors, such as in a lab or a large room, under stable environmental conditions.

+## Key Features

+- Basic maneuvers: Takeoff, landing, stable hovering, 4-direction movement.
+- Simultaneous movement and altitude adjustments (if feasible).
+- Real-time, bidirectional communication with a Ground Control Unit (GCU)

+## Payload and Build:

+- No additional payload or equipment beyond the base configuration.
+- Lightweight, DIY chassis crafted from flexible and strong materials.

 # What is GCU?

 A Ground Control Unit (GCU) receives the drone's condition data and controls it by sending a set of commands through wireless communication.